San Jose State vs. Wyoming College Football Odds, Plays and Insights - NewsBreak

 Wyoming Stats and Trends

+- So far this season Wyoming has one win against the spread.

-- This year, the Cowboys are winless against the spread when entering a game as an underdog of 3 points or more.
+- This season, the Cowboys are winless against the spread when entering a game as an underdog of 3 points or more.

-- Wyoming's games this year have hit the over on two of six set point totals (33.3%).
+- Wyoming's games this season have gone over the total in two out of six opportunities (33.3%).

 - This season the Cowboys rack up just 0.7 fewer points per game (22.1) than the Spartans give up (22.8).

-- Wyoming is 1-1-1 against the spread and 3-0 overall when the team records more than 22.8 points.
+- Wyoming is 1-1-1 against the spread and 3-0 overall when the team puts up more than 22.8 points.

-- When Wyoming churns out more than 349 yards, the team is 1-1-1 against the spread and 3-0 overall.
+- In games that Wyoming amasses more than 349 yards, the team is 1-1-1 against the spread and 3-0 overall.

 - The Cowboys have turned the ball over seven more times (12 total) than the Spartans have forced a turnover (5) this season.